-No special training is necessary, but if you want to learn more, or see a demonstration on how to use the app, please attend one of the programs we are offering.
-See our Event Calendar for a schedule.
+No special training is necessary, but if you want to see a demonstration on how to use the app, please click here for a tutorial.

 Until now, relatively few people have been motivated to conduct survey and detection work.
 This was largely because the work required people to carry clipboards, pencils, data sheets, cameras, gps units and field guides so that they could accurately identify what they are seeing.
 The tools that existed to help people become proficient at identifying invasive species were in printed form and on web sites.
 While books, pamphlets and web sites are very useful resources, they are not practical for use in the field.
 Clearly we needed to offer people better ways to identify the invasives that threaten our state and to pinpoint where those invasives are located.

 Reporting is another component of ED/RR that needed to be improved.
 Until now, all data collected in the field had to be typed into electronic forms and then submitted to Strike Team coordinators.
 This step was one that many people simply did not have the inclination or time to complete.
 For those who did report their findings, the tedious multi-step process was full of opportunities for mistakes in data entry.